CUBRID/cubrid-manual/en/sql/partition.rst

     -- prune all partitions except before_2008
     SELECT host_nation
-    FROM olympic2 PARTITION (before_max)
+    FROM olympic2
     WHERE YEAR(opening_date) BETWEEN 2005 and 2007;

     -- no partition is pruned because partitioning key is not used SELECT host_nation
-    FROM olympic2 PARTITION (before_max)
+    FROM olympic2
     WHERE opening_date = '2008-01-02';

     -- no partition is pruned because partitioning key is not used directly SELECT host_nation
-    FROM olympic2 PARTITION (before_max)
+    FROM olympic2
     WHERE YEAR(opening_date) + 1 = 2008;

     -- no partition is pruned because there is no useful predicate in the WHERE clause SELECT host_nation
-    FROM olympic2 PARTITION (before_max)
+    FROM olympic2
     WHERE YEAR(opening_date) != 2008;

 In versions older than CUBRID 9.0, partition pruning was performed during query compilation stage.
 Starting with CUBRID 9.0, partition pruning is performed during the query execution stage.
 Executing partition pruning during query execution allows CUBRID to apply this optimization on much more complex queries.
-However, pruning information is not displayed in query plans anymore (since query planing happens before query execution and this information is not available at that time).
+However, pruning information is not displayed in query plans anymore (since query planning happens before query execution and this information is not available at that time).

 Users can also access partitions directly (independent of the partitioned table) either by using the table name assigned by CUBRID to a partition or by using the *table PARTITION (name)* clause: